OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-15.md

 The way of the sluggard is like a hedge of thorns, but the path of the upright is a highway.

 ## Proverbs 15:20
-A wise son brings joy to his father, but a foolish man despises his mother.
+A wise child brings joy to their father, but a foolish person shows disregard for their mother.

 ## Proverbs 15:21
 Foolishness brings joy to one who lacks sense, but a person of understanding walks a straight path.